Share

 Let me praise him, this morning, as I remember how he wrought his spiritual cures, which bring him most renown.
 It was by taking upon himself our sicknesses.
 “By his stripes we are healed.”
 The Church on earth is full of souls healed by our beloved Physician; and the inhabitants of heaven itself confess that “He healed them all.”
 Come, then, my soul, publish abroad the virtue of his grace, and let it be “to the Lord for a name, for an everlasting sign which shall not be cut off.”

 Spurgeon paints a vivid picture of our Lord’s boundless compassion.
 In the Reformed tradition, we marvel at the sovereign Savior who stoops to heal the vilest.
 As Continuationists, we rejoice that this same Jesus—by His Spirit—still heals today, both body and soul.
-He is not a distant historical figure but the living Lord who walks among His people.
+He is not a distant historical figure but the living Lord who walks among His people, applying the finished work of the cross through the present ministry of the Holy Spirit.

 Beloved, bring your wounds and the wounds of those you love to the Great Physician this very morning.
 He who healed the multitudes by His word and stripes is the same yesterday, today, and forever.
 Let the Spirit quicken your faith: Jesus heals!
 Go, tell others of His grace with the same tender patience He shows us.
 Soli Deo Gloria! 🛡️